Skip to main content

 OR

-• siteCode (string): This is a unique string of letters and numbers that identifies a Kameleoon project.
-The steps to retrieve it are in this link.
+• siteCode (string): A unique string of letters and numbers that identifies a Kameleoon project.
+Retrieve this code via this link.

-• Depending on the specific event you request, each request will include one additional boolean parameter set to true: either experiment, customData, or conversion, as demonstrated in the examples below.
+• Depending on the specific event requested, each request must include one additional boolean parameter set to true: either experiment, customdata, or conversion, as demonstrated in the examples below.

 Event requests

-Below are examples of the format used for the requests and replies, specific to the event:
+Below are examples of the format used for requests and replies, specific to each event:

 info